erickmoreno/npm-cache-ref/README.md

 # NPM Dependencies Cache

-Base reference project to act as dependencies cache to accelerate builds
+Base reference project to act as cache to accelerate builds